Who We Are

 Evelia "Evie" Hunter is the Assistant Dean of Student Development for Diversity and Inclusion at Delaware Valley University.
 While in graduate school, Evie interned at the Penn Women's Center where she worked in and supported university organizing and community work.
 In her current role, Evie does training, programming, assessment and advising in the areas of equity, diversity, and inclusion.
 She often facilitates conversations with outside groups, the most recent conversations surrounding protests and police brutality in 2020.

 Azaria Keys is a native of Seattle, WA and a proud graduate of the University of Washington (Go Huskies!).
 Azaria is passionate about dismantling the current systems in power that continue to oppress so many people and communities.
-She has previous experience working at a non-profit DEI consultancy, and is now advocating for inclusive hiring practices in her full-time job as a Talent Acquisition Specialist.
+She has previous experience working at a non-profit DEI consultancy.
 Azaria is committed to serving the communities around her and fighting to elevate the voices and experiences of those who have been silenced.
 In her free time she enjoys trying new foods, being in nature, and spending time with her loved ones.